Online World Modeling Enables Real-World Inverse Reinforcement Learning from Observation: Related Work

-Of many approaches to improving sample efficiency in RL, this work investigates world modeling and Model-Based Reinforcement Learning, motivated by the discussions in~\Cref{sec:intro}.
-In particular, \textit{planning-based} learners in RL have demonstrated remarkable potential and efficiency in simulated experiments~\cite{hansen_td-mpc2_2023, jain_smooth_2025}.
-For real-world robot learning, planning-based learners have also been shown to be substantially more robust than policy networks~\cite{han_model_2025}.
+\mypara{World Modeling \& Online Planning.} Of many approaches to improving sample efficiency in (I)RL, this work investigates latent world modeling and online planning.
+In particular, \textit{planning-based} learners in RL have demonstrated remarkable potential and efficiency in simulation~\cite{hansen_td-mpc2_2023, jain_smooth_2025}.
+For real-world robot learning, planning-based learners have been shown to be substantially more robust than policy networks~\cite{han_model_2025}.
+Planning-based methods and diffusion-based BC are theoretically unified as implicit policies that iteratively ascend an objective~\cite{li_unifying_2025}.
+By learning the objective (the model-based return) using only (observed) demonstrations and interaction, \name can be functionally viewed as a structured approach to steering diffusion-style policies with model-based (I)RL.

-To the best of our knowledge, no prior works in planning-based learners have investigated the setting of real-world IRL.
-Notable is the model-based IRL work in~\cite{sun_adversarial_2021} demonstrating visual reaching in the real-world.
-Further, MPAIL is the only IRLfO algorithm demonstrating sufficient robustness for real-world deployment without assumptions upon the inferred reward~\cite{han_model_2025}.
-Notable related works assuming access to demonstration actions or reward include~\cite{lancaster_modem-v2_2024, das_model-based_2021, sun_adversarial_2021}.